 To give an impression of the expenses: the shipment of a sea container including companion costs 1600 euros, 2800 euros if we sent two.
 A sea container holds either 21, depending on its size.
 One pallet costs about 75 euros on average.
 A pallet contains approximately twenty to thirty boxes.
 In other words, the price of the shipment of one box is about 3 to 4 euros.

 We have estimated that we will ship about fifteen loads, half of the containers costs have been sponsored by our logistic partners.
 The containers will be send weekly, or two every two weeks.
 We are still looking for funding of five shipments for all winter supply this month, food date will be expired and winterclothes are now most needed goods.
 Only this month, Januari, there arrived about 62.000 refugees at Greece soil, many of them are children.
 We are also looking for donations with which we can buy and supply water and food locally.
 Finally, donations will help us setting up and improving local distribution structures.
 We are thankfull for each donation.

-Our Foundation enjoys a so-called ANBI-status, facilitated by Party MenS en Spirit.
-This means we can supply our donors with official receipts for the purpose of fiscal discount.
+Our Foundation enjoys a so-called ANBI-status, this means that you have the opportunity of a fiscal discount.
 We can also offer our donors exposure: please contact us if you wish so.
-For more information about our initiative, please visit our website www.hulpkaravaangriekenland.nl or send us a message at firstname.lastname@example.org.
+For more information about our initiative, please visit our website www.hulpkaravaangriekenland.nl or send us a message at email@example.com.
 We will then contact you as soon as possible.

 Aid caravan to Greek